 Azure Database for MariaDB is on the retirement path.
-We strongly recommend for you to migrate to Azure Database for MySQL.
-For more information about migrating to Azure Database for MySQL, see What's happening to Azure Database for MariaDB?
+We strongly recommend that you migrate to Azure Database for MySQL.
+For more information about migrating to Azure Database for MySQL, see What's happening to Azure Database for MariaDB?.

 In this article, you learn how to create and manage read replicas in the Azure Database for MariaDB service using PowerShell.
 To learn more about read replicas, see the overview.

 You can create and manage read replicas using PowerShell.

 To complete this how-to guide, you need: